-Sections below are excerpted reprinted from the online Annette Caldwell Simmons School of Education and Human Development Graduate Programs Bulletin (ACSSEHD Bulletin) and The Honor Code.
+Excerpts below are reprinted from the online Annette Caldwell Simmons School of Education and Human Development Graduate Programs Bulletin (ACSSEHD Bulletin) and The Honor Code.

 "All students attending the Annette Caldwell Simmons School of Education and Human Development are subject to the jurisdiction of the Honor Code (www.smu.edu/studentlife, "Student Handbook" link) and as such are required to demonstrate an understanding of and to uphold the Honor Code."
 (ACSSEHD Bulletin)